hmatejx/slashdot-ai-hype/README.md

 # slashdot-ai-hype

-Short exploration of the rise of hype-laden buzzwords announcing the impending domination of the worlds by sentient computers
+Short exploration of the rise (and fall) of hype-laden buzzwords announcing the impending domination of the worlds by sentient computers.

 ---